ibm-build-lab/terraform-ibm-cloud-pak/examples/ldap/README.md

 - `cores`                   : Virtual Server CPU Cores
 - `memory`                  : Virtual Server Memory
 - `disks`                   : Boot disk size
+- `hourly_billing`          : The billing type for the instance.
+When set to `true`, the computing instance is billed on hourly usage.
+Otherwise, the instance is billed monthly.
+- `local_disk`              : The disk type for the instance.
+When set to true, the disks for the computing instance are provisioned on the host that the instance runs.
+Otherwise, SAN disks are provisioned.
+- `private_network_only`    : When set to `true`, a compute instance has only access to the private network.
 - `ldapBindDN`              : LDAP Bind DN
 - `ldapBindDNPassword`      : LDAP Bind DN password